xavibenjamin/brightlycolored.org/_posts/2016-09-26-the-bold-reports-third-anniversary.markdown

 ---
+title: The Bold Report’s Third Anniversary
+date: 2016-09-26 07:19:00 -05:00
+tags:
+- from the editor
+- site news
 layout: post
-title: The Bold Report’s Third Anniversary

 custom_type: post
-tags: [from the editor, site news]
-date: 2016-09-26 07:19
 subtitle: The third anniversary is upon us.
 Here's an update on what's been happening with the site, what's coming, and a special giveaway for readers.
 ---

 I published [the first post](https://theboldreport.net/2013/09/welcome/) on *The Bold Report* on September 23, 2013.
 It was an introduction to this new site, and a migration from the personal site where I’d been writing for about five years.
 As usual, [I got a little overly sentimental](https://ttimsmith.com/2013/09/moving-to-the-bold-report).